Carrier-Assisted Entanglement Purification: Conclusion and discussion

 It would also be interesting to develop the mCAEPP by optimizing \emph{adaptive stabilizer strategies}, which depend on a choice of stabilizer codes.
 Identifying adaptive schemes for an efficient mCAEPP is a key to realizing the purification of entanglement in practical realizations over noisy channels.
 Clearly, it is also of fundamental interest to consider the CAEPP for high-dimensional quantum systems.

-We envisage that the CAEPP provides a practical and robust alternative to TWEPPs.
-By reducing memory demands and tolerating noisy operations, the CAEPP offers the pathway toward scalable entanglement distribution in near-term quantum networks.
+We envisage that the CAEPP provides a practical and robust alternative to TWEPPs. {The CAEPP reduces memory demands and can tolerate higher rates of measurement noise, and thus offers the pathway toward scalable entanglement distribution in near-term quantum networks.
+We leave it as future investigations to take real hardware budgets into account, such as wall-clock time, channel loss, dark counts, reset time, memory lifetime, or feed-forward latency, to realize entanglement purification in real environments.}